Creative Writing | MFA

 Every semester begins with an MFA Residency at New England College’s Henniker, NH campus

 Additionally, New England College’s MFA program is the first and only low‐residency program to offer Graduate Teaching Assistantships, providing students opportunities to gain relevant teaching experience for future academic careers.
-Students also have opportunities for specialized study in areas such as translation, cross‐genre writing/hybrid forms, editing and publishing, new media, and performance.

 Applications for both winter and spring residencies are accepted on a rolling basis.